 Catarina Bicker is 32 year, married and a mother of two.
 She has graduated in Glass and Ceramic Design in ESAD, Caldas da Rainha, Portugal worked in Graphic Desing for a while but since 2010 she opened her studio, MUFLA – Atelier de Cerâmica where she works, gives workshops and sells her creations

-Eva Boleti was born and raised in Athens.
-Later she moved to Spain, Monaco, Brussels and finally Lisbon where she is currently a master student in Arts and Cultural Management at Catholic University of Portugal.
-Eva plays a lot with photography, finds an irreplaceable charm in old objects and gets inspired by nature, the sea, blue color.
+Eva Boleti is a Greek- Australian.
+Her cultural and educational background is diverse focusing mostly on foreign languages, sports, and arts.
+Eva plays a lot with photography, finds an irreplaceable charm in old objects, and gets inspired by nature, the sea, blue color.
 She has exhibited her own art twice, in Booze Cooperativa in Athens, on painting and photography.
 She deeply believes that women are muses of art, and honors them through Agora.

-Naida C· Castel Jewels was created in Barcelona, and gives life to unique handmade pieces.
-The contrast between precious metals and the raw nature of stones and minerals conform the core of each jewel, connecting travels, countries, cultures and people.
-With each collection, NC·C Jewels captures the emotions and experiences lived in some place in the world, building it's own unique character.
-The result are urban jewels, with crude shapes and a raw yet emotional and delicate touch.
-The latest collection was designed in Myanmar, the antique Burma - a special country with both inspiring shapes and equally inspiring scenery.
-The memories of each travel are gathered as treasures, and what better way to keep and hold them as such, than turning them into real and tangible emoirs.
+Naida C· Castel Jewels were created in Barcelona and give life to unique handmade pieces.
+The contrast between precious metals and the raw nature of stones and minerals conform to the core of each jewel, connecting travels, countries, cultures, and people.
+With each collection, NC·C Jewels captures the emotions and experiences lived in some place in the world, building its own unique character.
+The result is urban jewels, with crude shapes and a raw yet emotional and delicate touch.
+The latest collection was designed in Myanmar, antique Burma - a special country with both inspiring shapes and equally inspiring scenery.
+The memories of each travel are gathered as treasures, and what better way to keep and hold them as such, than turning them into real and tangible memoirs.

 Each Dáša piece is lovingly hand sculpted and created in Melbourne by Hana Vasak.
-Drawing inspiration from sculpture, natural forms and the human body Hana creates one off pieces.
-Borrowing from nature Hana’s pieces embrace all the beautiful imperfections, textures, organic shapes and forms.
-‘I am drawn to the versatility and new discoveries working with clay brings, ceramics is a new endeavour for me, with every piece I learn something new.
+Drawing inspiration from sculpture, natural forms, and the human body Hana create one-off pieces.
+Borrowing from nature Hana’s pieces embrace all the beautiful imperfections, textures, organic shapes, and forms.
+‘I am drawn to the versatility and new discoveries working with clay brings, ceramics is a new endeavor for me, with every piece I learn something new.
 Visiting Japan a few years ago and discovering Japanese pottery was the final push I needed to create the brewing idea of Dáša and pressure my great interest and love of ceramics.
 I see each Dáša piece as a unique art, a small functional sculpture for your home.’

 Mai Derworks between Basque Country and Brazil, collaborating with several urban brands.
-She studied fine arts, music and theater.
+She studied fine arts, music, and theater.
 Her multidisciplinary and personal work is in very close contact with social current issues.
-Her generation , the huge Larinamerican metrópolis and the sea are her main sources of inspiration.
-Her work is based on the experimentation around the set design and pose influencing in the diverse childhood ways through photography and drawing.
+Her generation, the huge Latin American metrópolis and the sea are her main sources of inspiration.
+Her work is based on the experimentation around the set design and poses influencing in the diverse childhood ways through photography and drawing.

 Marion Graux: I was born in 1981.
 Since then, my hands are always creating.
 Plastic arts studies, detours in fashion, design, and press; pleasures that have been always fulfilling me.
 In 2010, I was taught the art of ceramics close to a pottery master.
 I became in a way complete.
 The turn, the enamels, the shapes, the line, the materials, the brilliance ..
 In 2012, I sold my first plates signed by "mariongrauxpoterie".
 As a child, I used to hear my mother saying: "Tonight we will have a great dinner!" " That meant that we would have a big party ...
 First, the preparations in the kitchen.
 Then we had chosen the plates.
 "The dark reds Japanese ones?
 The faience of your grandfather?
 No, the yellows one from the flea market! " In the cupboard, the piles of tablecloths made us hesitate.
 Flowers, silverware and crystal glasses.
 Then excitingly we were waiting for our guests.

-Sophie Mayanne is a 24 year old fashion and portrait photographer, splitting her time between the Cotswolds and London, UK.
-Her style is unmistakable, favouring raw, striking imagery that is hers and hers alone.
-Her work has been recognised by both the fashion and music industries, and has been particularly favoured by up and coming artists & publications who admire the honesty and genuineness in her images.
+Sophie Mayanne is a 24-year-old fashion and portrait photographer, splitting her time between the Cotswolds and London, UK.
+Her style is unmistakable, favoring raw, striking imagery that is hers and hers alone.
+Her work has been recognized by both the fashion and music industries and has been particularly favored by up and coming artists & publications who admire the honesty and genuineness in her images.
 Sophie is currently working on a personal series titled "Behind The Scars" which celebrates scars of all shapes and sizes, and the stories behind them.